koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 Commands:
-setup               Launch TUI to configure this host for deployment tui                 Alias for setup ssh-config          Configure hosts in inventory to use key-based auth (multinode) deploy              Deploy selected ROCK components deploy-offline      Same as deploy --offline (Default ISO behavior) deploy-online       Same as deploy --online
+setup               Launch TUI to configure this host for deployment tui                 Alias for setup ssh-config          Configure hosts in inventory to use key-based auth (multi-node) deploy              Deploy selected ROCK components deploy-offline      Same as deploy --offline (Default ISO behavior) deploy-online       Same as deploy --online